SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/deleteselection.md

 If you want to delete a selection, you do not delete the actual records it contains.
 They will remain in the system, but will no longer be available as a collected dataset under **Selection**.
 Proceed as follows:

 > [!NOTE]
-> In order to delete a selection, you need to have access to both read and edit the selection in question.
+> To delete a selection, you need to have access to both read and edit the selection in question.

 1. Select **Selections** > **List selections**.
 This takes you to the **List selections** screen.
 2. Point at the selection name, to make the icons appear to the right.